Blaze-Stars/Image-Filter-Application/README.md

 ## Project

 This project is associated with the Department of Integrated MCA, Utkal University, Bhubaneshwar, Odisha.<br>
-This is a command line application which can be used in terminal.<br>
+This is a command line application.<br>

 ## Pre-requisite